Sourcepass MCOE Blog

 • DNS is the backbone of email authentication.
 If DNS records are compromised or misaligned, attackers can spoof domains, intercept mail, or bypass filters.

-• DNSSEC prevents tampering by cryptographically signing DNS records, protecting against cache poisoning and man-in-the-middle attacks.
+• DNSSEC prevents tampering by cryptographically signing DNS records.
+This protects against cache poisoning and man-in-the-middle attacks.

 • Misconfigured SPF, DKIM, or DMARC can result in legitimate emails being rejected or routed to spam, disrupting business workflows.